rstropek/BlazorHeroTutorial/storyboard.md

-* Add the following code in *RazorLib/Index.razor* html:
+* Add the following code in *RazorLib/Index.razor* html under the Heroes tag:
 ```html
 @if (MessageService.Messages != null)
 {